MrMarc/scala-lambda/README.md

 for testing, packaging, and deploying AWS Lambda functions.
 You'll need all of the following to complete the tutorial:

 1. [SBT](https://www.scala-sbt.org/) • The Scala Build Tool
-1. [SAM CLI](https://aws.amazon.com/serverless/sam/) • The AWS Serverless Application Model app (a wrapper around AWS CloudFormation and the CLI)
+2. [SAM CLI](https://aws.amazon.com/serverless/sam/) • The AWS Serverless Application Model app (a wrapper around AWS CloudFormation and the CLI)
-1. [AWS CLI](https://aws.amazon.com/cli/) • The popular CLI for accessing the AWS API
+3. [AWS CLI](https://aws.amazon.com/cli/) • The popular CLI for accessing the AWS API
-1. [Docker](https://www.docker.com/) • Required by SAM for local testing of Lambda functions
+4. [Docker](https://www.docker.com/) • Required by SAM for local testing of Lambda functions
-1. curl • The performant web client used to test the running Lambda functions
+5. curl • The performant web client used to test the running Lambda functions (NOT PRESENTLY USED)
-1. An AWS account and valid credentials
+6. An AWS account and valid credentials

 ## Building and Running The Function Locally